arturoherrero/twitterise/README.md

     $ bin/twitterise

 In order to automate the use of Twitterise is a good idea to run once per day.
-To achieve this, insert a new line in crontab, e.g. every day at 10:00 AM.
+To achieve this, insert a new line in crontab, e.g. every day at 10:00 AM:

     $ crontab -e

     0 10 * * * bin/twitterise

+Everything is a messy, you want to enjoy your Twitter account like in the beginning, no problem:

+    $ bin/reset

 ## Statics